jlgill/gillson-owui-on-azure/README.md

 ## Scale to Zero Behaviour

-The Container App is configured with `minReplicas: 0` to minimise costs:
+The Container App is configured with `minReplicas: 0` to minimize costs:

-- Scales to zero after ~5 minutes of inactivity
+- Scales to zero after ~10-15 minutes of inactivity
 - Cold start time: 10-30+ seconds (container image is ~1GB)
-- Set `minReplicas: 1` in `app.bicep` for always-on behaviour
+- Set `minReplicas: 1` in `app.bicep` for always-on behavior

+### Application Gateway Health Probe Workaround

+To enable scale-to-zero with Application Gateway, the health probe is configured to check the **Container App Environment ingress** (Envoy) rather than the application itself:

+- **Probe Host:** `ingress.{environmentDomain}` (e.g., `ingress.jollyfield-adf491b7.uksouth.azurecontainerapps.io`)
+- **Accepted Status Codes:** `200-499` (ingress returns 403 when no app matches, which is healthy)
+- **Probe Interval:** 300 seconds (5 minutes)

+This allows the app to scale to zero while the ingress (which doesn't scale) continues to respond to health probes.
+See [Azure Container Apps Issue #1090](https://github.com/microsoft/azure-container-apps/issues/1090) for more details.

 ## Security Notes